-What are real networks like?
+What are some of the properties of real networks more broadly?

 twitch: A network of mutual friends on the Twitch streaming platform.
 The data set was collected by Rozemberczki, Allen, and Sarkar (2021).